bravesoftdz/Rasp5510-Ultibo/RTC_LCD/README.md

 - an HC-05 Bluetooth module
 - a Nokia LCD5110 display
-- Thread controlling serial communication with Bluetooth, for date/time adjusts and reply infromation about date, time and temperature
+- Thread controlling serial communication with Bluetooth, for date/time adjusts and reply information about date, time and temperature